MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 ---
 title: Create a new Teams app
 author: zyxiaoyuer
-description: In this module, learn how to create a new Teams app using Teams Toolkit. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview
+description: In this module, learn how to create a new Teams app using Teams Toolkit using Visual Studio Code. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview